UMM-CSci-4453-S19/lab-7-decaf/README.md

 # Asynchronous node

-There are at mays ways to deal with the asynchronous issues arising from the intersection of node and mariaDB.
+There are at many ways to deal with the asynchronous issues arising from the intersection of node and mariaDB.
 I will discuss two:  Using a data structure for coordination and using promises.
 Many of you used `async` which is promise-based.
 There is another approach involving `generator functions`, but I don't know enough about that yet to provide good advice... so I'll just let you know it exists and if anybody is looking for an interesting project for this class-- that might fit the bill.

 ## Approach One:  Coordinate using a data structure